 That means entering information into most of the fields available to you.
 Consider writing a LinkedIn summary, and adding things like projects and volunteer work.

 Simply adding 40 words in the LinkedIn summary section means that your profile is more likely to end up in a search.

-If you haven’t reached maxed out your profile, you are limiting recruiters’ access to information about you.
+If you haven’t maxed out your profile, you are limiting recruiters’ access to information about you.
 And recruiters want a full image of the people they are going to hire, including a peek at your personality and interests.